-- Potential impacts on social cohesion resulting from adverse effects on existing businesses or other activities - Potential impacts on existing local industries, including tourism, agriculture and viticulture, businesses and landholders. - Compatibility of the project with existing land use patterns, trends and objectives, in the context of relevant strategies, policies and provisions of the Mornington Peninsula Planning Scheme. - Effects on the recreational values of the project vicinity, including the adjacent Arthurs Seat State Park.
+- Potential impacts on social cohesion resulting from disruption of existing networks or adverse effects on existing businesses or other activities. - Potential impacts on existing local industries, including tourism and agriculture, businesses and landholders. - Compatibility of the project with existing land use patterns, trends and objectives, in the context of relevant strategies, policies and provisions of the Mornington Peninsula Planning Scheme. - Protection of road infrastructure. - Effects on the recreational values of the project vicinity, including the adjacent Arthurs Seat State Park.

-- Describe the characteristics of the existing community in the vicinity of the project site, having regard to demographic, socio-economic and societal connection factors and with reference to relevant municipal or sub-regional benchmarks. - Describe local industries in the project area which could be affected by the construction and operation of the project. - Characterise the recreational values and uses of the areas adjacent to the quarry site including Arthurs Seat State Park.
+- Describe the characteristics of the existing community in the vicinity of the project site, having regard to demographic, socio-economic and societal connection factors and with reference to relevant municipal or sub-regional benchmarks. - Describe local industries in the project area which could be affected by the construction and operation of the project. - Characterise the recreational values and uses of the areas adjacent to the quarry site including Arthurs Seat State Park. - Identify and quantify usage of roads in the vicinity of the project site, especially those roads proposed to carry project-related traffic. - Describe the construction standards and condition of roads and intersections in the vicinity of the project site.

-- Describe and evaluate potential and proposed design and mitigation measures that could: - protect and where practicable enhance social cohesion and business values; - protect and where practicable enhance recreational values of the project vicinity; and - protect or enhance achievement of relevant land use planning objectives. - Outline measures to enhance potential benefits to local and regional businesses and minimise potential adverse effects to local land-uses and businesses.
+- Describe and evaluate potential and proposed design and mitigation measures that could: - protect and where practicable enhance social cohesion and business values; - protect and where practicable enhance recreational values of the project vicinity; and - protect or enhance achievement of relevant land use planning objectives. - Outline measures to enhance potential benefits to local and regional businesses and minimise potential adverse effects to local land-uses and businesses. - Identify and validate optimum site access points, including secondary and emergency access points, to the public road network.